Maintenance of Wood Stoves, Fireplaces, Inserts, and Outside Boilers

 Space Heater Stoves have been painted with high temperature paint starting in the 1970s.
 High Quality stove paint is widely available and will withstand high stove temperatures.
 Spray cans of stove paint can be used to touch up your installed stove to make it look like new without removing it to a shop.
 Let the stove cool down first.
 Mask those parts not to be painted and protect everything around the stove from over spray.
 Most stove paint dries to the touch in about fifteen minutes.
 Recommend having your first fire with doors and window open to allow any odor or fumes to dissipate.

 Colors are widely available too, so you can experiment by changing from traditional black to a more decorative color.
 How about a two-tone paint job?

-Cast Iron Stove Rebuilding
+Cast Iron Stove Sealing

 Cast iron stoves are usually built using “tongue in groove” construction, which, while durable, may require maintenance.

 The owner’s manual usually suggests breaking the stove in over time with a few fires.
 These increasingly hot fires melt the stove cement in the channels allowing the cement to fill every crevasse, thus ensuring air tightness.

 If a cast stove is moved from its original location cracks in the cement can develop, meaning that the stove will leak air and be harder to control.
 If a cast stove leaks too much air, and the gaskets are in good shape, it should be torn down and rebuilt with new stove cement in the grooves.

 Firebrick is used in many wood stoves to protect steel or cast iron while increasing firebox temperatures for better combustion.
 Modern EPA certified wood heaters often use a lighter, lower density brick for higher performance.
 When replacing such brick it’s important to replace with the same brick type to maintain your stove’s efficiency.